Tending Land. Growing Food. Learning Skills. Building Relationships.

-Produce will vary week to week based on ripeness and season and will include a variety of greens (lettuce, spinach, bok choi, kale, chard, arugula, mustard), culinary herbs (basil, dill, fennel, cilantro, sage, rosemary), cucumbers, various summer and winter squash, broccoli, tomatoes (many varieties), potatoes (several varieties), sweet corn, cabbage, beets, radishes, turnips, carrots, onions, garlic, sweet peppers, hot peppers, eggplant, rhubarb and more!
-Depending on yields, fruits include blackberries, plums, apples and asian pears.
+Produce will vary week to week based on season and ripeness, and will include a variety of greens (lettuce, spinach, bok choi, kale, chard, arugula, mustard), culinary herb bundles ( some combination of basil, dill, fennel, cilantro, sage, mint and rosemary), cucumbers, various summer and winter squash, broccoli, tomatoes (many varieties), potatoes (several varieties), cabbage, onions, garlic, eggplant, rhubarb and a variety of root veggies including beets, radishes, turnips and carrots.
+Depending on yields, fruits may include blackberries, figs, plums, apples, cherries and grapes.

-Full shares for the 12-week CSA option will be $350 and half-shares $180.
-Over the course of the season, full shares will include between 10-15 items and half shares will include between 7 and 12 items, depending on season and weight.
+Full shares will be $450, giving you 20 weeks of fresh produce for just over $3 per day.
+Add a half-dozen eggs with each full share for just $50 more (everything else will be the same between these options).
+Over the course of the season, full shares will include 10+ items per week depending on season and weight of items.
 It can be expected that early shares will contain more greens and will therefore be lighter, and later season shares will contain more tomatoes, potatoes, squash, etc., and will be heavier.

 About the farmers:

 Matt Bibeau has been working in the field of garden-based education since 2005 and has taken roles growing food, coordinating the farm's educational programs and co-teaching workshops and trainings for adults.
 In making the transition to CSA farming in 2016, Matt is excited to help families in the Johnson Creek area gain access to affordable, healthy food.